Aliko Dangote: Personal life

 Dangote was a member of President Jonathan's economic management team and job creation committee in 2011.
 Also in November of the same year, he was awarded the Grand Commander of the Order of the Niger, the second highest honour in Nigeria.
 He was the first nongovernmental figure to receive the distinction.

 In 2012 and 2013, he sued Cletus Ibeto citing that Ibeto Cement receives illegal tax breaks.
 He is a philanthropist and along with his foundation, Dangote Foundation, has reportedly contributed to the social and education sector of Nigeria; in 2011, he reportedly gave $60 to each displaced person as a result of the violence in 2011 Nigerian presidential election.

 Dangote has four children and five grandchildren.
-He took his family to Walt Disney World in 2012.

 Legacy

 Dangote became the first billionaire in Nigeria in 2007.
 In 2012 The Guardian wrote that he is the richest man in Africa and the richest black man in the world."
 According to Nigerian newspaper Vanguard, the Bloomberg Billionaires Index reports that Dangote's wealth increased by $9.2 billion in 2013.
 The 2015 Swiss Leaks revealed that he was a client of the British university Bank, HSBC, thereby having assets in the British Virgin Islands.

 While serving as a member of NEMT, (Note: TNEMT is an account meaning the National Economic Management Team.)
 Dangote was awarded the Grand Commander of the Order of the Niger (GCON) (Note: GCON is the second highest honor given in Nigeria.) by President Goodluck Jonathan in 2011.
 He was the first non government official to receive the distinction.
 In April 2014, Time listed him among its 100 most influential people in the world.
 In 2015 Dangote was listed among "50 Most Influential Individuals in the World" by Bloomberg, the Guardian Man of the Year award, and was cited as one of the top 100 most influential Africans by London-based magazine, New African.

 Dangote was named co-chair of the US-Africa Business Center in September 2016 by the United States Chamber of Commerce. he was appointed as the Chairman of the Nigeria End Malaria Council by Buhari in August 2022.